scottdelly/passover/haggadah.md

 [Drink 4th Glass Of Wine]

 # Hallel — Psalms of Praise

-The rest of the evening is given over to hymns and songs.
+**Guide**: The rest of the evening is given over to hymns and songs.
 The Hallel is completed, and all join in singing songs: Adir Hu, Had Gadya, etc.

 # Nirtzah — Conclusion

-With the traditional formula, the seder is concluded, and the we sing L’Shana HaBa’ah B’Y’rushalayim [Next Year in Jerusalem].
+**Guide**: With the traditional formula, the seder is concluded, and the we say

+**Together**: Next Year in Jerusalem!